Skip to content

 Unplug and be off electronics for at least a few hours before bedtime

-Being on electronics before you sleep disrupts your melatonin production, making it harder for you to fall asleep and stay asleep.
+Being on electronics before you sleep disrupts your melatonin production, making falling and staying asleep harder.

 Set a consistent bedtime and go to sleep around the same time each day

-This conditions your body to unwind at a certain time each day and set the wheels in motion for sleep.
+This conditions your body to unwind at a specific time each day and set the wheels in motion for healthy sleep.

 Create the ideal environment

 Make sure your bedroom is cool, dark, and quiet.
-These are the optimal conditions for good sleep.
+These are the optimal conditions for healthy sleep.

 Include a quiet activity that you enjoy